Proposed Action

 The Proposed Action is needed because:

-• PSNS & IMF does not have the dry dock and pier capacity to conduct the required future overhauling, refueling, inactivating, and recycling of nuclear-powered submarines.
+• PSNS & IMF does not have the dry dock and pier capacity to conduct the required future overhauling, refueling, inactivating, and recycling of nuclear-powered ships.
 PSNS & IMF must also maintain the capacity to perform emergent work such as battle damage repair.

-Preliminary Alternatives
+Alternatives

-Summary of Preliminary Alternatives
+Summary of Alternatives

 Feature Alternative 1